dgsienko/PHLIP/readme.md

 A user sets up an account with his location and can then set up a bunch of weather-based rules.
 For example, "turn the lights yellow for a minute at sunrise," or "flash the lights red for 30 seconds when the temperature goes above 90°F."

 ### Audio Visualizer
+A user chooses a song from Jamendo to play, and, via audio analysis and light scheduling, the song is played with an accompanying audio visualization using the Hue lights.

 ## Depenedencies